Want to polarize a room of homeschoolers? Say these words: homeschool standardized testing.

 (READ ON TO FIND SOME CREATIVE ALTERNATIVES TO STANDARDIZED TESTS!)

-HOMESCHOOL TIP: The homeschool high school code (CEEB) for the SAT Subject Tests is 970000.
+The homeschool high school code (CEEB) for the SAT Subject Tests is 970000.

 Are There Alternatives to Standardized Testing for Homeschoolers?

+Some parents look for a homeschool placement test as a way to assess the learning of students.
 Other times, parents may look for exams like a free online math placement test or English placement test practice so they know a baseline on where to start studies.
+(Choosing standardized tests for homeschoolers will depend on your needs and the state requirements.)

 However, is this the best way to assess your child (especially if a homeschool placement test is not required for homeschooling by your state)?